Estate Appraisals for Probate, Inheritance, and Property Decisions

 Recent Blogs

-Foley Appraisal provides estate appraisals for residential properties in western Wisconsin and eastern Minnesota, including St. Croix and Pierce counties in Wisconsin and Washington and Dakota counties in Minnesota.
+Foley Appraisal provides estate and probate appraisals for residential properties in western Wisconsin and eastern Minnesota, including St. Croix and Pierce counties in Wisconsin and Washington and Dakota counties in Minnesota.
+These assignments often involve important legal, financial, and family decisions, so the appraisal needs to be credible, well-documented, and appropriate for its intended use.

-Not every estate appraisal is a date of death appraisal.
-Some estates need a current market value for sale planning or distribution decisions.
-The correct effective date depends on the reason the appraisal is being ordered.
+Not every probate appraisal is a date of death appraisal.
+Some assignments call for a current market value, especially when the property may be sold or when the parties need a present-day value for planning, settlement, or distribution.
+The correct effective date depends on the reason the appraisal is being ordered and how the report will be used.

 Property Types Served